episerver/netcore-preview/Alloy/Models/Pages/_ReadMe.txt

-﻿This folder contains all page types.
+This folder contains all page types.

-Blocks should be named with a suffix of "Page", such as "StandardPage" or "ProductPage".
+Pages should be named with a suffix of "Page", such as "StandardPage" or "ProductPage".

 Default page templates should be named with a suffix of "Template", such as "StandardPageTemplate" or "ProductPageTemplate".